gvtech/python_twisted_examples/README.md

 - snake.html browser version of the game

 ## Proxy Server:
-- simpleproxy.py Basic Proxy servereasy to extend to serve your needs
+- simpleproxy.py Basic Proxy server easy to extend to serve your needs